What Is The Nominal Account?

-Let us understand this the rules of Nominal account with the help of an example:
+Let us understand the rules of a Nominal account with the help of an example:

-Suppose a good is purchased for Rs.15,000 in a cash transaction, to record this transaction under book we are affecting two accounts i.e. purchase account and cash account.
+Suppose a good is purchased for Rs.15,000 in a cash transaction.
+We are affecting two accounts to record this transaction, i.e., purchase and cash.

 #2 – Shift all Rs.
 9,000 of expenses generated during the month to the income summary account (there is assumed to be just one expense account)